duragpal/Internet-of-Things/README.md

-# Arduino Codes 1st Semester.
+# Arduino Codes - Fundamentals of IOT.
 This repository has all the Arduino-Coding.